CodeForPhilly/ops/doc/ansible.md

 This playbook will perform patching on any hosts it is run against and reboot them if they have been patched.
 It operates on one host at a time and fails if there is any failure on the host.

+### node-base.yml

+This playbook installs the base software and performs the server environment configurations needed in order for the node to run docker projects.